 Steep slopes can turn green roofing into a real challenge.
 Firstly, a slope of over 20 degrees just isn’t practical at all, as it will be difficult to anchor the plants and not have them slump and slide off.
 Also, rainwater will run off before the plants have a chance to benefit from it.
 A steep slope might look good to start with, but in 6 months’ time, you’ll wish you never thought of it.

 Slopes between 10 and 20 degrees show the plants off nicely.
 You can see them easily from the ground and the visual effect is great.
 However, you will need to irrigate them in dry weather because just like super-steep slopes, rainwater tends to runoff before the plants can benefit from it.

 Weight Bearing Capacity

-When making a living green roof, keep in mind that each green roofing system is different in weight, so consult the supplier and be sure of what you are buying.
+When making a living green roof, keep in mind that each green roofing system is different.
+Consult the supplier and be sure of what you are buying.
 Harrowden Turf’s Enviromat build-up weighs around 42kg per square metre when saturated, but you will need to walk on it to install the Enviromat and maintain it so your roof needs to be able to support 120kg per square metre.

 Take care not to overload your roof and always allow for what is known as “live loading”.
 This is the temporary extra weight like snow or somebody stepping on the roof.